Digitale-Dinge/contao-company/README.md

    For the company Twig global and insert tags to resolve automatically based on the current page context, assign your company to the respective root page under Layout → Site Structure → Edit root page → Company.

-3. **Use in templates or RTE**
+3. **Use in templates, RTE or as content elements**

-   This bundle does not provide any frontend modules or content elements.
-It is intended to be used directly within your Twig templates via the company global variable or in text via insert tags.
+   Company data is available in Twig via the `company` global and in text via insert tags.
+Additional content elements for **Opening times** and schema.org exist.

-   Refer to the Twig Global section for available properties and examples.
+4. **Optional: time zone**

+   Opening times are values in the company's time zone.
+Leave the field empty to use the time zone from the Contao system settings.
+Set it when a company sits in a different zone than the app.

 ## Insert Tags